 I walk in and there’s one guy in front of me who’s apparently learning how the ordering process goes.
 If I could have, I would have deep fried his noggin.
 Once Mr. timeliness is done, I survey the menu and decide to order a variety of things.

 I get a box of their Pressure Cooked Chicken, Chicken Strips, Campero Rice, French Fries, and Breaded Chicken Sandwich.
 Next thing I know, I look behind me and there is a massive line, I guess nothing’s changed.
 I just happen to have arrived at the right time.
-Good thing is I’m taking this all to go.
+A good thing is I’m taking this all to go.

 They have an area for sauces as well as fresh cilantro.
 Mr. Timeliness is packing up containers of Sauces like it’s going out of style (much like his tacky clothes).